 - For Breading: The rice balls are breaded using the flour, egg and breadcrumbs method.
 Any bread crumbs will work – you can use homemade breadcrumbs, panko breadcrumbs or fine dried breadcrumbs.

-You can serve your chorizo arancini balls with an Italian pasta sauce / marinara sauce.
-Even on their own though, they’re incredible.
+You can serve your chorizo arancini balls with an Italian pasta sauce / marinara sauce but, in keeping with the Spanish theme, I’ve served them with mojo verde here and it’s sensational.
+The zingy, herbaceous flavour is just wonderful with the rich and comforting arancini.
+Even on their own though, these arancini incredible.

 How to make arancini?